OPS-E2E-PPE/VBA-Docs/api/Word.Rectangle.Lines.md

 keywords: vbawd10.chm234029064
 f1_keywords:
 - vbawd10.chm234029064
-ms.prod: word
 api_name:
 - Word.Rectangle.Lines
 ms.assetid: 00faac63-97a8-8b65-885a-5bfa3729d70e
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Rectangle.Lines property (Word)

 Returns a **[Lines](Word.Lines.md)** collection that represents the lines in a specified portion of text in a page.

 ## Syntax

 _expression_. `Lines`

  _expression_ An expression that returns a '[Rectangle](Word.Rectangle.md)' object.

 ## Remarks

 Use the **Lines** collection and related objects and properties to programmatically define page layout in a document.

 ## Example